Bastille (Grenoble): The Lesdiguières Era

-In December 1590 Lesdiguières, head of the Huguenots in the Dauphiné, took control of the city of Grenoble which had been until then under Roman Catholic control.
-This took place during the eighth and last Wars of Religion.
-With an army of 1,200 men gathered at Moirans, he marched towards Grenoble, passing through Saint-Martin-le-Vinoux and then over a spur of Mount Rachais called the Rabot, there avoiding a fortified stronghold.
-There was a single canon positioned on the slopes of Mount Rachais because this rocky spur was thought to be enough of a natural barrier to deter the advance of hostile forces.
+In December 1590, Lesdiguières, head of the Huguenots in the Dauphiné, took control of the city of Grenoble from the Roman Catholic side during the eighth and last Wars of Religion.
+With an army of 1,200 men gathered at Moirans, he marched towards Grenoble, passing through Saint-Martin-le-Vinoux and then over the spur of Mount Rachais called the Rabot, avoiding a fortified stronghold there.
+A single cannon was positioned on the slopes of Mount Rachais, because this rocky spur was thought to be enough of a natural barrier to deter the advance of hostile forces.
 But in spite of a permanent state of alert and 24 watch points in the city, Grenoble fell to Lesdiguières after more than three weeks under siege.

 In 1591, having become governor of Grenoble, Lesdiguières immediately ordered the construction of two new defensive elements for the city.
 First, a small fortified citadel around the Tour de l'Isle (a square tower built on the banks of the Isère, which today stands next to the Museum of Grenoble) so as to have a safe place to withdraw to in case the city was attacked.
-Second, a fortress on the summit of the hill so that no enemy could approach the city from the Chartreuse without being challenged.
+Second, a fortress on the summit of the hill so that no enemy could as he did approach the city from the Chartreuse without being challenged.
 This fortress, or bastille, which would give its name to the hill, was completed the following year in 1592.
 Comprising a tower and a series of small bastions, and with a building to lodge the troops, it was encircled by a wall approximately 1.3 metres thick around an area 68 metres long and 50 metres wide.